 That's how important rhythm is.
-While timing is not as critical in the one plane swing while compared to the two plane swing, rhythm is the glue that holds any golf swing together.
-Unfortunately, the way the golf swing has been taught for decades has made it impossible for any golfer to learn rhythm because they are too fixated on positions in the swing.
+While timing is not as critical in the one plane swing compared to the two plane swing, rhythm and flow are the glue that holds any golf swing together.
+Unfortunately, the way the golf swing has been taught for decades has made it nearly impossible for any golfer to develop rhythm because they are too fixated on positions in the swing.

 The swinging motion of the club is a thousand times more important than the positions of the club.
 The club must be allowed to flow throughout the swing and "go through" the proper positions rather than be manipulated into those positions.

-Even more interesting is that swinging the club with a sense of rhythm is more apt to allow the club to flow through the proper positions on a much more consistent basis than trying to manipulate the club into position throughout the swing.
+Even more interesting is that swinging the club with a sense of rhythm and tempo is more apt to allow the club to flow through the proper positions on a much more consistent basis than trying to manipulate the club into position throughout the swing.
+This is a principle that AI swing analyzer tools consistently confirm when measuring elite-level movements.

 So, how does one work on rhythm?
-I have a couple tools that I use that help me when my rhythm is off.
+There are a couple of tools that help when rhythm gets off track.
 The first one, and one of the most important, is visualization.

 Visualization

-When I speak of visualization and flow in the golf swing in the same breath, I am generally referring to "seeing" a golfer with great rhythm in your mind's eye and imagining his or her swing.
-With a good visual of a golfer's swing with great rhythm, your mind then has a much more clear road map of the type of swing that you are asking it to produce.
+When speaking of visualization and golf swing flow in the same breath, we are generally referring to "seeing" a golfer with great rhythm in your mind's eye and imagining their swing.
+With a good visual of a golfer's swing with great swing tempo, your mind then has a much more clear road map of the type of swing you are asking it to produce.

 So the next time you are at the range, visualize the grace and elegance of Ernie Els' effortless golf swing and allow your mind to reproduce the movements.
 Swing with good tempo and rhythm and see how your swing comes together.